MoneyWise

 Define

-Female university students avoid engaging with financial education because the information is overwhelming, inapplicable to their current life stage, and requires active effort to find.
+Women university students avoid engaging with financial education because the information is overwhelming, inapplicable to their current life stage, and requires too much effort to find.
 This hinders their ability to build confidence and develop financial skills.

 Storyboards